Image and file options

 images_upload_handler

-The images_upload_handler option allows you to specify a function that is used to replace TinyMCE’s default JavaScript upload handler function with custom logic.
+This option allows you to specify a function that is used to replace TinyMCE’s default JavaScript upload handler function with custom logic.

-The upload handler function takes four arguments:
+The upload handler function takes two arguments:

 • blobInfo

-• A progress callback that takes a value between 1 and 100
+• A progress callback that takes a value between 1 and 100.

-Type: JavaScript Function
+Type: Function

-Example: Using images_upload_handler
+Example: using images_upload_handler

-xhr = new XMLHttpRequest();
+const xhr = new XMLHttpRequest();

 xhr.withCredentials = false;